Robert Tonyan: Green Bay Packers

 In 2019, the Packers tendered exclusive rights to Tonyan.
 On December 8, 2019, Tonyan caught a 12-yard pass for a touchdown in a 20–15 win over the Washington Redskins.
 He totaled ten receptions for 100 receiving yards on the 2019 season.

 On April 24, 2020, the Packers re-signed Tonyan as an exclusive-rights free agent, putting him under contract in Green Bay for another year.
 On September 20, 2020, Tonyan caught an 11-yard touchdown pass in a 42–21 win over the Lions in Week 2.
 In a nationally televised Monday Night Football game on October 5, 2020, Tonyan caught six passes for 98 yards, including three touchdown passes, to lead the Packers over the Atlanta Falcons 30–16.
+He finished the 2020 season with 52 receptions for 586 yards and 11 touchdowns.
+His 11 receiving touchdowns tied with Travis Kelce for the league lead among tight ends.

-In the NFC Championship against the Tampa Bay Buccaneers, Tonyan recorded 4 catches for 22 yards and a touchdown during the 31–26 loss.
+In the NFC Championship against the Tampa Bay Buccaneers, Tonyan recorded four catches for 22 yards and a touchdown during the 31–26 loss.

 The Packers placed a second-round restricted free agent tender on Tonyan on March 17, 2021.
 On May 27, Tonyan signed his tender worth $3.4 million.
 On October 28, 2021, Tonyan tore the ACL in his left knee during the Packers week 8 game against the Arizona Cardinals, forcing him to miss the remainder of the 2021 season.
 He was placed on injured reserve on November 1, 2021.
+He finished the 2021 season with 18 receptions for 204 yards and two touchdowns.

 On March 20, 2022, Tonyan re-signed with the Packers on a one-year contract.
+He finished the 2022 season with 53 receptions for 470 yards and two touchdowns.